+During the year ended 31 July 2023, Norland entered into a significant contract with the Abu Dhabi Early Childhood Authority, to provide expert consultancy advice and support on the development of its flagship Academy for Childhood Development.
 In the year ended 31 July 2023, the contract resulted in income of £834,800 for Norland, and related costs of £504,363, representing the majority of income and costs for Phase 1 (set up) of the Academy.
 Phase 1 was completed by 31 August 2023.
-Further support will be given to the Academy as part of Phase 2 during the year ending 31 July 2024, but this is not expected to be material to the financial statements.
+Further support was given to the Academy during the year ended 31 July 2024, resulting in income of £227,800 and related costs of £43,000.